 This course addresses International Relations through its theoretical bases and by focusing on key current issues.
 Subjects covered include globalization and its political, economic, and social effects; environmental challenges; new forms of war and peace; the changing nature of security challenges; mass-migration; the complexities of areas like the Middle East and South-East Asia; and the relationships and rivalries that define global order today.

 Students examine the British and American legal systems and how they reflect the values and institutions of their respective societies.
 Emphasis is placed on legal history and modes of thought, precedent-setting cases, current controversies, and the kind of first-hand courtroom observation that brings them to life.
 Each course includes visits to a court and sessions with lawyers.
 The course culminates in a formal moot court competition.

 This hands-on course introduces students to key aspects of medical science and modern medical practice.
 Combining specialist lectures with experiments and class discussions, students learn the principles of human anatomy and physiology, the pathology and significance of certain diseases, the main challenges that medical science faces today, and are introduced to the wide and growing range of possible careers in medicine.

 Students investigate a wide range of psychological topics, including dreams, memory, consciousness, anxiety, body language, gender, and sexuality.
 Alongside, they uncover the history of the subject, study case histories, learn about various mental disorders, and different research methodologies.
 They go on to design their own experiments under the guidance of research specialists and practicing clinicians.
-Running for Session 1 and the Full program for summer 2021.

 Interested in study abroad programs?
 Complete the form below to learn more, or give us a call.